 Alaska's constitution and statutes require each judge periodically to stand for retention at the general election.
 The lengths of terms vary with the judicial position, with all judges serving a shorter initial term, and longer terms after the first retention election.
 Statutes passed in 1975 require the Judicial Council to evaluate the performance of each judge standing for retention.
-The Council recommends a "retain" or "do not retain" vote on each judge to the voters, and widely publicizes its decisions.
+Before the 2020 evaluations, the Council revised its evaluation procedures to include comprehensive performance standards.
+Based on whether a judge meets or exceeds these performance standards, the Council recommends a "retain" or "do not retain" vote on each judge to the voters, and widely publicizes its decisions.

 Appendix F contains the retention election history for current judges.
-A list of judges eligible to stand for retention in November of 2022 and 2024 is in Appendix G. A history of judges standing for retention from 1976 through 2020 is posted on the Council's website at www.ajc.state.ak.us.
+A list of judges eligible to stand for retention in November of 2024 and 2026 is in Appendix G. A history of judges standing for retention from 1976 through 2022 is posted on the Council's website at www.ajc.state.ak.us.

-2. 2020 Retention Evaluation
+2. 2022 Retention Evaluation

-Twenty-two judges stood for retention in 2020: one supreme court justice, one court of appeals judge, two judges in the Second Judicial District (two superior court), fifteen judges in the Third District (eight superior court, seven district court), and three judges in the Fourth District (one superior court, two district court).
+Twenty-nine judges stood for retention in 2022: one court of appeals judge, four judges in the First Judicial District (three superior court, one district court), nineteen judges in the Third District (thirteen superior court, six district court), and five judges in the Fourth District (four superior court, one district court).
 The Council found all judges met performance standards, and recommended that all be retained.

-The evaluation procedures used by the Council have been developed based on experience over the past forty-five years, and on national best practices.
+The evaluation procedures used by the Council have been developed based on experience over the past forty-seven years, and on national best practices.
 The Judicial Council's evaluation included specific feedback from individuals who had appeared in the judges' courtrooms or worked with them, general feedback from members of the public, and a thorough investigation of the judges' performances over their previous terms in office.
 The Council's investigation included letters, emails, verbal testimony, and public and confidential documents.

-In January of 2020, surveys were sent to 3,481 active, inactive, and retired in-state members and active out-of-state members of the Alaska Bar Association; 1,584 Alaska peace and probation officers; and 430 social services professionals (social workers, guardians ad litem, and court appointed special advocates for Alaska's abused and neglected children and incapacitated adults).
+In February 2022, surveys were sent to 3,578 active, inactive, and retired in-state members and active out-of-state members of the Alaska Bar Association; 1,822 Alaska peace and probation officers; 446 social services professionals (social workers, guardians ad litem, Indian Child Welfare Act workers, and court appointed special advocates for Alaska's abused and neglected children and incapacitated adults); and 593 court employees.
 An independent contractor handled the surveys for the Judicial Council to assure objectivity in the findings.

 The Council also asked jurors who had served on cases with the judges to rate and comment on the judges' abilities to handle trials fairly and capably.
 Jurors completed survey cards immediately after the trial on which they sat.
-The Council also solicited feedback on judicial performance from court employees.

 All survey respondents evaluated judges' fairness, integrity, temperament, diligence, and overall performance; attorney respondents in addition rated judges' legal abilities.
-A total of 2,376 surveys were returned: 907 from attorneys; 345 from peace and probation officers; 117 from social services professionals; 253 from court employees, and 754 from jurors.
+A total of 2,396 surveys were returned: 1,033 from attorneys; 434 from peace and probation officers; 128 from social services professionals; 263 from court employees; and 538 from jurors.

 In addition, each judge standing for retention returned a self-evaluation questionnaire to the Judicial Council.
 The judge identified a number of recent cases that the judge believed were important for evaluation, with an emphasis on jury and non-jury trials.
-The Council asked each attorney in each case to fill out an additional survey about the judge's performance in that particular case, including detailed comments about the judge's abilities.
+The Council asked each attorney in each case to fill out a questionnaire about the judge's performance in that particular case, including detailed comments about the judge's abilities.